manikantaraju427/jala1/README.md

 After installing Express.js, i can start application:

-$node app.js      (This command will start your Node.js application )
+$node app.js      (This command will start my Node.js application )

 Server is running on port 3000